Aye Zindagi (TV series)

-Aye Zindagi is a 2015 Pakistani television serial, directed by Adnan Wai Qureshi, produced by Mehroz Karim and aired on Hum TV.
+Aye Zindagi is a 2015 Pakistani television serial, directed by Adnan Wai Qureshi, produced by Mehroz Karim, and aired on Hum TV.
 It first aired on 12 March 2015.
 The story focuses on the issues related to adoption and revolves around a family who adopts a boy from their relatives.

 Plot

-The story revolves around the family of Mr. Hamid who lives with his wife Saba, three daughters Samra, Nimra and Vashma and adopted son Taimoor.
+The story revolves around the family of Mr. Hamid, who lives with his wife Saba, three daughters Samra, Nimra, and Vashma, and an adopted son, Taimoor.
 Saba loves Taimoor more than her daughters and prioritises him.
-This unjust behaviour bothers Nimra, she protests against it to her mother but she pays no ears on it.
+This unjust behaviour bothers Nimra, she protests against it to her mother, but she pays no ears to it.